hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 # Strand

+## Jun 27th, 2014

+### New

+- Quick access to photos you've taken in strand
+- Delete and unshare photos you've taken from Strand

 ## Jun 26th, 2014

 Strand now has much more reliable notifications and lets you save your favorite photos from your strands.